knative/eventing/docs/source/receive-adapter.md

 ## Logging, metrics and tracing

-The adapter main code automatically sets up logging, a metrics server, optionally a profiler server and tracing based on configuration parameters stored in the environment variables named `K_LOGGING_CONFIG`, `K_METRICS_CONFIG` and `K_TRACING_CONFIG`, respectively.
+The adapter main code automatically sets up logging, metrics, and tracing based on configuration parameters stored in the environment variables named `K_LOGGING_CONFIG`, and `K_OBSERVABILITY_CONFIG` respectively.

 The adapter does not watch for configuration changes.
 This is up to the controller to watch for changes and to update the adapter accordingly.